thanlong/VMOSPro_RootXposed_Terminal/README.md

 Virtual machine with Read-write `/system`

-VMOS Pro: Android 7.1, 5.1 and 4.4
+VMOS Pro Chinese & Global: Android 7.1.2, 5.1.1 and 4.4.4

-VMOS: Android 5.1
+VMOS Pro from Google Play Store: Android 7.1.2

+VMOS old version: Android 5.1.1

+F1VM & X8 Sandbox: Maybe?

+Virtual Android: You are not able to root this VM because `daemonsu` can't launch.

 ### Not supported

-F1VM Lite (Read-only system)

-VphoneGaga (Read-only system)
+F1VM Lite from Google Play Store (Read-only system): You are not able to change any thing in `/system`.

+VphoneGaga (Read-only system): You are not able to change any thing in `/system` even you granted root access.

 ## Download